takaniwa/DSNet/README.md

 # DSNet：A Novel Way to Use Atrous Convolutions in Semantic Segmentation
 a novel real-time model in semantic segmentation
 This is the implementation for DSNet.
 This paper was accepted by CVPR 2024 Workshop on Computer Vision in the Wild.
+DSNetV2 is currently under development......

 ## **Environment**:
 PyTroch 1.10